RickStrahl/Westwind.HtmlPackager/README.md

 # Westwind.HtmlPackager

 <img src="HtmlPackagerIcon.png" align="left" />

-A small utility library that can be used to package HTML pages into a local, self-contained HTML file, or a file plus all of it's associated file dependencies copied into a single folder
+HtmlPackager is a tiny utility standalone Windows Exe or .NET component that allows you to package Web HTML content as local content that can be saved and viewed offline.

+The packager can create:

+* **A single, large Self-Contained HTML File**
+* **An HTML file with external, local Assets**

 This library is provided as a small .NET 4.5 executable and .NET Library and distributed via [Chocolatey](https://chocolatey.org/packages/HtmlPackager) and [NuGet](https://www.nuget.org/packages/Westwind.HtmlPackager) Packages respectively.